 It can be tough to find the perfect place to live.
-Each neighbourhood has its pros and cons, and the definition of an ideal neighbourhood can change depending on your stage in life.
-Young families may want to live within walking distance of great schools, while single Millennials may be more interested in an area in proximity to work and play in the downtown core.
+Each neighbourhood has its pros and cons, and the definition of an ideal neighbourhood will change depending on your stage in life.
+Young families may want to live within walking distance of great schools, while single Millennials may be more interested in an area close to work and play in the downtown core.
 We reached out to RE/MAX agents across Canada, for their best advice on what you should look for when evaluating a new neighbourhood.

 What should you look for when evaluating a new neighbourhood?